 - Develop a secure, HIPAA-compliant web portal with role-based access for Global Admins, Clinic Admins, Health Coaches, and Participants.

-- Enable comprehensive participant management, including baseline and progress assessments, online lessons, and tracking of engagement
+- Enable comprehensive participant management, including baseline and progress assessments, online lessons, and tracking of engagement and outcomes

 - Provide tools for health coaches to effectively engage with participants and monitor their progress.

-- Integrate billing functionalities and data analytics for administrative purposes
+Integrate billing functionalities and data analytics for administrative purposes

-.
+Provide website for marketing and awareness with SEO strategies.
+(SEO Packages is payable Extra and is not included in the scope of work and pricing)

+Update current pactforpain website with minor changes in the first phase of program.

 1.5 Deliverables